Move over, Siri and Alexa: Here’s a wildly ambitious new AI assistant

 The company’s CEO and creator, Jordan Ritter, is best known for helping to give us Napster way back at the turn of the last century (along with, yes, that other guy—you know, the one played by Justin Timberlake in the Facebook movie).
 His Augment cofounder and head of product, Daniel Ladvocat Cintra, is a former Googler who worked on the business side of the search giant for the better part of a decade.

-The two of them, along with a small team of other artificial-intelligence-obsessed humans (and one canine), are determined to introduce us to a whole new side of AI-driven assistance—one that works proactively on our behalves and helps us out in some genuinely meaningful ways.
+The two of them, along with cofounder Saurav Pahadia and a small team of other artificial-intelligence-obsessed humans (plus one canine), are determined to introduce us to a whole new side of AI-driven assistance—one that works proactively on our behalves and helps us out in some genuinely meaningful ways.

 So let’s dive into some specifics, shall we?
 In a nutshell, Augment adds numerous augments (get it?!) onto your existing devices.
 Those lowercase augments are best described as layers of intelligence that observe what you’re doing and then step in as needed to make sure you always have the info you need exactly when you need it.